Rental Property Tax Deductions: Maximize Your Tax Savings as a Landlord

 Essential Tax Records for Landlords

-Navigating rental property tax deductions doesn’t have to be an anxiety-inducting endeavor.
-By putting this guide’s advice into action, you’ll be able to confidently report rental income, maximize deductions, and anticipate your tax obligations from here on out.
+Navigating rental property deductions for taxes doesn’t have to be an anxiety-inducing task.
+By putting this guide’s advice into action, you’ll be able to maximize deductions and lower your tax obligations.

-To streamline this process, sign up for a free TurboTenant account today.
-You’ll get access to our valuable accounting and bookkeeping software, plus a suite of other useful tools to help you:
+Streamline this process by signing up for a TurboTenant account today!
+With our Pro plan, you’ll get access to our valuable accounting software, plus a suite of other useful tools to help you

 Is rental income taxable?

-Yes, landlords must pay taxes on rental income to the IRS and their state, if applicable.
+Yes, landlords must pay taxes on rental income to the IRS and, if applicable, to their state.
 Rental income includes rent payments, security deposits applied to rent, fees and penalties, tenant-covered expenses, bartered goods or services, and more.

-Any income, less deductions, generated from rental properties is subject to regular income tax rules.
+Any income, minus deductions, generated from rental properties is subject to regular income tax rules.

 What deductions can landlords take on rental properties?